Bubobubobubobubo/Bubobubobubobubo/README.md

 ### Hi 👋

 My name is Raphaël Maurice Forment, I am a musician and live-coder from France (Lyon / Paris).
-I am mostly working in the field of computer music, building systems for musical improvisation.
-I am dedicated to use my computer as a creative / expressive musical instrument like any other 🐡.
-Even though I am not a natural born programmer, I am willing to deep-dive when needed and I love programming as a craft practice.
-I am currently doing my PhD at the Jean Monnet University of Saint-Etienne, working on live coding.
+I build systems for musical improvisation.
+I am not a natural born programmer but I am willing to deep-dive when I need to and I love programming as a craft practice.
+I am currently doing my PhD at the Jean Monnet University of Saint-Etienne working on live coding.
+I play concerts, I give workshops, I try to articulate code with artistic practice as much as possible.

 - 🔭 I’m currently working on [Sardine](https://sardine.raphaelforment.fr/) and [Topos](https://github.com/Bubobubobubobubo/Topos/), two live coding environments.
-- 🌱 Learning more about Python, packaging, Rust, building robust software, etc.
+- 🌱 Learning more about Python, packaging and building robust software, etc.
-- 📫 How to reach me: GitHub Issues
+- 📫 How to reach me: GitHub Issues or e-mail (easy to find)

 ### Some projects (or future projects)